 What is Dandruff?

 Dandruff is dry, flaky skin.
 While most of us would think of it as coming from your scalp, you can also have dandruff in your beard, eyelashes, and eyebrows.
-It can be mild with a bit of itching and a few flakes, or extreme with many small or big flakes of skin sloughing off.
+It can be mild with a bit of itching, a few flakes, or extreme with many small or big flakes of skin sloughing off.
 Most of all, dandruff can be embarrassing for those who suffer from it.

 What Causes Dandruff?

-There are several possible underlying issues that contribute to dandruff:
+Several possible underlying issues contribute to dandruff:

-- Dry, irritated skin – this may be from a reaction to hair products, exposure to dry air, or as a result of a food sensitivity.
+- Dry, irritated skin – this may be from a reaction to hair products, exposure to dry air, or as a result of food sensitivity.

 - Skin conditions like eczema or psoriasis can also lead to dry, itchy, flaky skin.